egallesio/STklos/HACKING.md

 ../../utils/tmpcomp -o srfi-170-incl.c $DIR/srfi-170.stk
 ```

-Note: when the destination file ends with a `.c` sifix, the `tmpcomp` command
+Note: when the destination file ends with a `.c` suffix, the `tmpcomp` command
 produces a C file instead of a byte-code file.

 You don't have to pay attention to a particular point in the writing of this file.